What is the definition of a CSR report? What are its characteristics and why is it important? What examples are there of

 Because if companies present data without showing how they got their numbers, or talk about random eco-friendly initiatives that don’t seem to be integrated within a global strategy, they might be trying to show that they have CSR and sustainability concerns, when in fact, they are mostly showing off and greenwashing.

-In order to find the best of both worlds, many companies end up doing both types of reports.
-In most cases, they start by gathering the information and building a standardized report following the guidelines of, for instance, global reporting initiative integrated with the SDGs (sustainable development goals).
-After finishing it, they take the main points of these long reports and create an appealing design on which they advertise their own personalized CSR or sustainability practices.
-In some cases, the most curious people can find links within the short CSR report to the online version of the long report – which is positive as it allows a deeper dive into an organization’s specific actions, data, or processes.
+Face with this, many companies end up doing both types of reports.
+They write a standardized report following the guidelines of, for instance, the global reporting initiative integrated with the SDGs (sustainable development goals).
+After finishing it, they extract the main points of these long reports and create an appealing design on which they advertise their sustainability practices.
+In some cases, the most curious people can find links in the short CSR report that redirects them to the online version of the long report – which is positive as it allows a deeper dive into an organization’s specific actions, data, or processes.

 Examples Of Companies With Good CSR Reports

-Please watch out that some of the CSR or sustainability reports listed below will be not opened in another tab.
+Please mind that some of the CSR or sustainability reports listed below will be not opened in another tab.
 Instead, they’ll be saved in the downloads folder of your browser.
 We hold no partnership with the brands listed below, we simply find their sustainability reports have quality and consider them best case practices to learn and inspiration from.